10th Anniversary County Workshops

 Pickens County: Next Steps for County Connectivity: Messaging, Marketing, and Mobility—September 30th

-The Pickens County Workshop will take place on September 30th from noon–2:00 p.m. at Tri-County Technical College–Easley Campus (1774 Powdersville Rd., Easley, SC), with the focus being on Next Steps for County Connectivity: Marketing, Messaging, and Mobility.
+The Pickens County Workshop took place on September 30th from noon–2:00 p.m. at Tri-County Technical College–Easley Campus, with the focus being on Next Steps for County Connectivity: Marketing, Messaging, and Mobility.

-The workshop will touch on various meanings of connectivity, from a unified county identity and message to aspects of transportation and mobility.
-On both a literal and a metaphorical level, the goal of the workshop is to find ways to connect the entirety of Pickens County.
+The workshop touched on various meanings of connectivity, from a unified county identity and message to aspects of transportation and mobility.
+On both a literal and a metaphorical level, the goal of the workshop was to find ways to connect the entirety of Pickens County.

 Oconee County: Make the Connection: Oconee County Trails and Greenways—October 17th

-The Oconee County Workshop will take place on October 17th from 11:30 a.m.–1:30 p.m. at Blue Ridge Electric (2328 Sandifer Blvd., Westminster, SC), with the topic being Make the Connection: Oconee County Trails and Greenways.
+The Oconee County Workshop took place on October 17th from 11:30 a.m.–1:30 p.m. at Blue Ridge Electric in Westminster, with the topic being Make the Connection: Oconee County Trails and Greenways.

-Speakers will be Ty Houck, Director of Greenways, Natural and Historic Resources for the Greenville County Recreation District, and Brandy Amidon, Mayor of Travelers Rest, and both will talk about the Swamp Rabbit Trail.
-Houck will talk about the nuts and bolts of getting a trail system build, and Amidon will talk about the impact the trail has had on the town of Travelers Rest.
+Speakers Ty Houck, Director of Greenways, Natural and Historic Resources for the Greenville County Recreation District, and Brandy Amidon, Mayor of Travelers Rest, both talked about the Swamp Rabbit Trail.
+Houck talked about the nuts and bolts of getting a trail system built, and Amidon talked about the impact the trail has had on the town of Travelers Rest.

 Spartanburg County: Beyond Recruiting Talent: Elevating Professionalism—October 29th

-The Spartanburg County Workshop will take place on October 29th from 10:30 a.m.–1:00 p.m. at Milliken & Company Customer Center (920 Milliken Road, Spartanburg, SC), with the topic being Beyond Recruiting Talent: Elevating Professionalism.
+The Spartanburg County Workshop took place on October 29th from 10:30 a.m.–1:00 p.m. at Milliken & Company Customer Center , with the topic being Beyond Recruiting Talent: Elevating Professionalism.

 Cherokee County: Ingredients for Success: Moving to the Next Level—November 14th

-The Cherokee County Workshop will take place on November 14th from 5:00–7:00 p.m. at the Institute of Innovation Cherokee County (175 Campus Drive, Gaffney, SC), with the focus being on Ingredients for Community Success: Moving to the Next Level.
+The Cherokee County Workshop took place on November 14th from 5:00–7:00 p.m. at the Institute of Innovation Cherokee County (175 Campus Drive, Gaffney, SC), with the focus being on Ingredients for Community Success: Moving to the Next Level.

 Anderson County: Education and Employment: Next Steps for Success—November 18th

-The Anderson County Workshop will take place on November 18th from 9:00–11:00 a.m. at Western Upstate Association of Realtors (600 McGee Road, Anderson, SC), with the topic being Education and Employment: Next Steps for Success.
+The Anderson County Workshop took place on November 18th from 9:00–11:00 a.m. at Western Upstate Association of Realtors, with the topic being Education and Employment: Next Steps for Success.

 Thank you to our sponsors, who make these county workshops possible!